aristanetworks/anta/docs/advanced_usages/scaling.md

       - With thousands of tests, not all can acquire a connection immediately
       - The connection pool queues requests when all connections are in use
       - Without `ANTA_POOL_TIMEOUT=None`, requests might fail if they can't get a connection within the default 30-second global timeout
-      - Setting it to None allows the connection pool to manage request queuing naturally
+      - Setting it to `None` allows the connection pool to manage request queuing naturally

-    You shouldn't need to adjust the other timeout values unless you have specific requirements.
+2. Adjust concurrency based on test count and system resources:

+    ```bash
+    # For 250 devices with 100 tests each (25,000 total tests)
+    export ANTA_MAX_CONCURRENCY=25000
+    ```

+    Even though the default value is `10000`, it may not be optimal for your system.
+The optimal value depends on your CPU usage, memory consumption, and total execution time.
+Start with the default and adjust in increments while monitoring these metrics to find the best balance for your environment.

+3. Optimize connection pooling:

+    ```bash
+    export ANTA_MAX_CONNECTIONS=10
+    export ANTA_MAX_KEEPALIVE_CONNECTIONS=5
+    ```

+    These values are a good starting point for large fabrics.
+Adjust them based on your fabric size and performance testing.

 4. Consider JSON over YAML for better performance: